 How Was Gyakuten Saiban Born, As Told By Mr. Takumi and Mr. Eshiro - Gyakuten Saiban Special Court Seminar Report - Part 1

 On July 4, Mr. Eshiro and Mr. Takumi from Capcom held the Special Court Seminar, a lecture on the Gyakuten Saiban (Ace Attorney) series, at the Akihabara, Tokyo location of the Human Academy.
-These two men work as the producer and director of Dai Gyakuten Saiban 2 - Naruhodō Ryūnosuke no Kakugo (“The Grand Turnabout Trial 2 - The Resolution of Naruhodō Ryūnosuke”).
+These two men work as the producer and director of Dai Gyakuten Saiban 2 - Naruhodō Ryūnosuke no Kakugo (The Great Ace Attorney: Resolve).
 Our report on this rare lecture, which also involved some behind-the-scene tales about the game, will be split in two parts.

 There Was Also The Idea Of Making A Detective The Protagonist?
 How Gyakuten Saiban Was Born